-We may have taxable income as a result of the purging election we made following the Holdco Reorganization
+We may have taxable income as a result of the purging election we will make following the Holdco Reorganization

-While not entirely clear, we intend to treat Aprea AB as having been a passive foreign investment company, or PFIC, for U.S. federal income tax purposes prior to the Holdco Reorganization and treat Aprea Therapeutics, Inc. as having succeeded to the tax basis and holding periods of those shareholders in Aprea AB that exchanged their shares for our common stock.
-Based on such treatment, and absent a purging election as described below, the stock of Aprea AB held by Aprea Therapeutics, Inc. would have retained its status as stock of a PFIC with respect to all periods prior to the Holdco Reorganization (the "PFIC Taint") and therefore, absent a prior election by those shareholders to treat Aprea AB as a qualified electing fund, Aprea Therapeutics, Inc., would have been subject to certain adverse U.S. federal income tax consequences with respect to distributions received on such stock and gain recognized on the disposition of such stock.
-In order to purge the PFIC Taint on the stock of Aprea AB, and avoid such adverse tax consequences, immediately after the Holdco Reorganization we made a purging election in the form of a deemed dividend election under which, for U.S. federal income tax purposes, Aprea AB was deemed to have made a distribution to Aprea Therapeutics, Inc. of all of its current and accumulated earnings and profits as determined for U.S. federal income tax purposes.
-Because we do not expect Aprea AB to have had any accumulated or current year earnings and profits, we do not expect the purging election to result in any incremental
+While not entirely clear, we intend to treat Aprea AB as having been a passive foreign investment company, or PFIC, for U.S. federal income tax purposes prior to the Holdco Reorganization and treat the Company as having succeeded to the tax basis and holding periods of those shareholders in Aprea AB that exchanged their shares for our common stock.
+Based on such treatment, and absent a purging election as described below, the stock of Aprea AB held by the Company would have retained its status as stock of a PFIC with respect to all periods prior to the Holdco Reorganization (the

-U.S. federal income taxes.
+"PFIC Taint") and therefore, absent a prior election by those shareholders to treat Aprea AB as a qualified electing fund, the Company, would have been subject to certain adverse U.S. federal income tax consequences with respect to distributions received on such stock and gain recognized on the disposition of such stock.
+In order to purge the PFIC Taint on the stock of Aprea AB, and avoid such adverse tax consequences, following the Holdco Reorganization we intend to make a purging election in the form of a deemed dividend election under which, for U.S. federal income tax purposes, Aprea AB will be deemed to have made a distribution to the Company of all of its current and accumulated earnings and profits as determined for U.S. federal income tax purposes.
+Because we do not expect Aprea AB to have had any accumulated or current year earnings and profits, we do not expect the purging election to result in any incremental U.S. federal income taxes.
 We note, however, that earnings and profits are determined only at the end of the taxable year and no assurance can be given that Aprea AB will not have any earnings and profits.